tom-aglow/devlift/readme.md

 * run `yarn` or `npm install` for downloading necessary packages
 * run `cp credentials.example.json credentials.json` for copying and renaming credential file
 * fill the file with your firebase credentials
+* run `react-native run-ios` to launch the simulator